 1098-T FREQUENTLY ASKED QUESTIONS

 The University is required to send you a 1098-T form so that you can use it to determine if you are eligible for either the American Opportunity Credit or the Lifetime Learning tax credit.
 To see if you qualify for the credit, consult with your Tax Advisor or visit www.irs.gov/1098t.
-To view IRS FAQs you can enter “1098-T Questions” into the search box.
+To view IRS FAQs, you can enter “1098-T Questions” into the search box.

-How do I access my 1098-T form if I do not receive one?
+How do I access my 1098-T form?

 Why are there no payments listed in Box 1 of my 1098-T form?

-IRS regulations specify “Institutions may report either payments received during the calendar year in Box 1 or amounts billed during the calendar year in Box 2.”
+IRS regulations specify: “Institutions may report either payments received during the calendar year in Box 1 or amounts billed during the calendar year in Box 2.”
 Kean University reports amounts billed in Box 2 so Box 1 is always empty.
 As a courtesy, Kean University provides an annual Account Statement that lists payments made by students to Kean during the preceding calendar year.
 The Account Statement is posted online beneath the 1098-T form for the corresponding year and can be accessed as indicated above.

 What Qualified Expenses are used to compute eligibility for a tax credit?